Our Team – Chicago

 She graduated from the University of Illinois in Urbana – Champaign with a B.S. in Finance.
 She joined the College Possible Auxiliary Board in the Fall of 2017.

-Prior, Kyle worked for Sizzling Platter LLC, a restaurant management company, as an internal efficiency consultant leading process improvement projects, market acquisitions and new store openings.
+Prior, Kyle served as operating partner for Chicago Caesars, a multi-unit Little Caesars franchise group and as CEO of Epic Burger, leading the brand to be named in the 40/40 List for 2020: America’s hottest startup fast casuals.
+Mr. Welch began his professional restaurant career at Sizzling Platter, a multi-concept restaurant management company, as the lean champion leading process improvement projects, market acquisitions and new store openings.
 Kyle is a certified lean six sigma green belt.

 Chief Investment Officer, Cooper Management LLC

 As Chief Investment Officer, Elliot evaluates a variety of investment opportunities across private equity, real estate, and public equities.
 Additionally, he serves on the board of directors of Chicagoland Equipment & Supply and Lagunita Franchise Operations.
 Prior to Cooper Management, Elliot spent three years in the Global Equities division of Citadel where he invested in the consumer sector.
 Prior to Citadel, he worked at Freeman Spogli & Company, a Los Angeles based private equity firm focused on the consumer and distribution sectors.